St Werburgh's Church, Spondon: Features

 Adjacent to the main altar is a recessed sedilia, nearby a priest's sanctus window and there are four piscinas within the church.

-There is a First World War memorial located in the Lady Chapel and a newer Tower Chapel.
+There is a First World War memorial located in the north aisle and a Lady Chapel restored to the south aisle.
+A new vestry is located in the tower.
 The royal arms displayed over the north door is dated between 1702 and 1707 because it displays the arms of Queen Anne before the union with Scotland.

 Externally can be found the remains of a decorated cross shaft said to date to around 870, though it was not originally located in the churchyard.

-In the nearby former vicarage grounds is what is considered to be a holy well.
+In the nearby former vicarage grounds, which are now private property, is what is considered to be a holy well.

 Bells

 There is a peal of six bells, one of which is 16th century, one 17th, and the remaining four of the 19th century.

 Organ

 A new organ was installed and opened by W.E.
 Gover of St Werburgh's Church, Derby on 21 April 1839.

 The organ by the builder James Jepson Binns was opened on 14 June 1905 and has a case by John Oldrid Scott.
 The total cost was £1,100.
 The electric action was fitted by M.C.
 Thompson in 1989.
 A specification of the organ can be found on the National Pipe Organ Register.